Join Us at our Next Meeting on Thursday, April 13, 2017

-Fun with Copperplate Script at our March Meeting
+Fun with Modern Calligraphy at our April Meeting

 We meet September through May on the second Thursday of the month.
 All monthly meetings are held at the Faith Lutheran Church, 6600 Woodrow Avenue, Austin, Texas, from 7:00-7:30 for a brief social time.
 Meeting is 7:30ish - 9:30ish pm.
 Take the elevator and follow the signs.